abchk1234/pdf2png/README.md

 Forked from WifiExtender's <a href="https://github.com/wifiextender/pdf2png">pdf2png</a>, so Thanks to him :)

-This has minor chnages from his version like no tray icon and some colorised fields.
+This has minor chnages from his version like no tray icon and no over-riding of the system theme.

 For Arch Linux users check out <a href="https://aur.archlinux.org/packages/pdf2img-git/">pdf2img-git</a> in the AUR.

 ## Requirements

 * python